-The employee may be entitled to compensation, for a certain number of weeks, when certain parts of the body are permanently injured, even if the worker can still perform the job requirements.
-You are entitled to compensation at the rate of 2/3 of your average weekly wage based on the four quarters prior to your injury, but no more than the maximum average weekly wage determined each year by the South Carolina Employment Security Commission.
-If you were working two or more jobs at the time of accident, those wages may be included as part of the average weekly wage and compensation rate.
+In addition to medical treatment, the employee may be entitled to compensation, for a certain number of weeks, when certain parts of the body are permanently injured, even if the worker can still perform the job requirements.
+An injured worker is entitled to compensation at the rate of 2/3 of his average weekly wage based on the four quarters prior to his injury, but no more than the maximum average weekly wage determined each year by the South Carolina Employment Security Commission.
+If he was working two or more jobs at the time of the accident, those wages may be included as part of the average weekly wage and compensation rate.

 The employer has the right to designate the treating physician.
 The employee must accept the treatment provided or lose the right to receive compensation.
 The injured worker should notify the doctor recommended by the employer about their accident and injury and should be careful when describing the circumstances of the accident, as this will be included in the medical record history and is admissible in court.